txlocnguyen/AppointmentSchedulerSystem/README.txt

 - JavaFX SDK version 17.0.1
 - MySQL Connector Java version 8.0.25
 - The program should be able to run fine out of the box.
 The application entry point is Main.java
-- Additional report chosen: A report of appoinments by Customer.
-In that way, we can view all the upcoming appoinments of a particular customer
+- Additional report chosen: A report of appointments by Customer.
+In that way, we can view all the upcoming appointments of a particular customer